yassinsuleiman/DevOps-Learning-Terraform/README.md

 # WordPress on AWS Terraform Multi-AZ Infrastructure

 This project demonstrates the deployment of a **highly available WordPress application** on AWS using **Terraform** and modular Infrastructure as Code practices.
-It includes networking, compute, database, load balancing, and secure state management - a complete end-to-end cloud environment.
+It includes networking, compute, database, load balancing, and secure state management - a complete end to end cloud environment.

 <img width="670" height="586" alt="alb_frontend" src="https://github.com/user-attachments/assets/1eed0e4f-06dd-417c-875a-499f299bdff0" />